 Over the last several years WG 23 has made Web conferencing capabilities available for those that are finding it difficult to travel.
 WG 23 would like to thank ISO for the Web conferencing support.

 Liaison with five SC22 Language groups, and four groups outside of SC22 has been established.
+Liaisons fill a valuable role in that they identify the vulnerabilities that exist (and do not exist) in their language, produce the primary documentation of those vulnerabilities and turn them into the relevant language-dependent part in conjunction with the core team through the liaison individual.

 Current WG 23 liaisons are: